Basic-Data-Infrastructure/developer-portal/cookbook-5.md

 ### Provider is called without external authorization

-As Service Provider, handle an authenticated call by a Service Consumer which does not include pre-authorization.
+As Service Provider, handle an authenticated call by a Data Consumer which does not include pre-authorization.
 The provider must perform authorization manually.

 You will need a private key, a certificate, and an EORI client id.